Stepping Up as a Team Leader

 No matter the nature of your business, the key responsibilities of a team leader will definitely fall into one of the above points.

-However, it’s worth mentioning that in today’s age of digital, AI, and data-empowered business climate, agility and being able to quickly pivot are also great qualities to have as a team leader.
+However, being able to quickly pivot is also a great quality to have as a team leader.

 And, if you teach and empower your team with the same flexibility and adaptability — you’ll be unstoppable.